 Vietnamese Square Sticky Rice Cake (Banh Chung or Chung cake) is a must-have in the Lunar New Year celebration of Vietnam.
-Despite being made from simple ingredients, this traditional cake tastes wonderful and holds beautiful cultural meaning in it.
+Despite being made from simple ingredients, this traditional cake tastes wonderful and has beautiful cultural meaning.

 The Story of Vietnamese Square Sticky Rice Cake (Banh Chung)